prescottprue/react-redux-firebase/docs/queries.md

 #### Why?

-Data is stored in redux under the path of the query for convince.
+Data is stored in redux under the path of the query for convenience.
 This means that two different queries to the same path (i.e. `todos`) will both place data into `state.data.todos` even if their query parameters are different.

 ### Populate {#populate}